Azure/azure-saas/src/Saas.Application/README.md

 ## 1. Module Overview

 This project hosts an application for providing the intended SaaS functions to valid Tenants.
 It is fully self-contained such that it includes complete copies of all necessary classes for operation.
-Since it contains no direct references to the other projects, it can be extracted to launch in isolation insofar as expected substitutes are configured.
+However, keep in mind that some functionality within the app does have [dependencies](https://azure.github.io/azure-saas/components/saas-application/#dependencies) on other services.

 For a design overview, please see the [SaaS.Application.Web](https://azure.github.io/azure-saas/components/saas-application/) page in our documentation site.